 Types of Usability Tasks/Questions

 In a remote usability test (or with any type of usability testing), there is a range of different question types you can ask.
 This is a selection of three of the more common types so you can get an idea of how to do your own testing in the future.
 You can combine different types of tasks/questions into one overall test.

 These are great for testing different elements of an interface, navigation structure, layout, for finding products or services, and a range of other similar tests.
-A single test just means you are testing one image at a time, compared either an A/B or a preference test.
+A single test just means you are testing one image at a time, compared to either an A/B or a preference test.

 An A/B test is where you are shown either image A or image B (NOT both – the image below is the result of the test) so you can see how people might interact with changes in your interface, different wording, different navigation options, different colored buttons – you get the idea.